Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/11.%20LOOT.png)

-I will try to assist you in enabling the Creation Club addon, however if you make changes to Keizaal outside of these few creations I will not be able to help you.
+I will try to assist you in enabling the Creation Club addon, however if you make changes to Keizaal outside of these few creations I **WILL NOT** be able to help you.
 Any personal edits you make to this list must be done independently.

 ### Settings